tomviner/exploring-unittesting-talk/reveal.js/talk-draft.md

     assert result2 != expected
     a, b = 3, -1
     assert add(a, b) + add(b, b) == expected

+- much simpler, no self.assertX methods to remember
+- have to implement things like assertAlmostEqual yourself -- or use a plugin like (pytest-raisesregexp)[https://github.com/Walkman/pytest-raisesregexp]

 ### pytest naked assert